oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

 In this lab, you will:

-- Create a new APEX application
+- Create a new APEX application.
-- Load Quick SQL to create database objects
+- Load Quick SQL to create database objects.

 ### Prerequisites